nicolasgil95/Lab4_Rob221/README.md

 - Las letras deben estar separadas.

-# Tool design.
+## Tool design.

-# RAPID code of the module used for the development of the practice.
+## RAPID code of the module used for the development of the practice.

-# Video containing the simulation in Robotstudio.
+## Video containing the simulation in Robotstudio.

-# Description of the proposed solution.
+## Description of the proposed solution.

+## Conclusions
+ - The horizontal board where the robot writes has slopes, which means that the lines are not as we want.
+ -